A new app, appropriately named SpiKey, has been launched to solve the prickly problem of identifying spinifex grasses (Triodia).

 ‘Given their diversity and abundance in the Pilbara, spinifex identification is an essential part of solving the rehabilitation puzzle.
 Some of the new species we have discovered are very rare,’ said Dr Barrett.

-The app is co-authored by Drs Matt Barrett from Kings Park Science, PhD graduate Ben Anderson from The University of Western Australia, and Kevin Thiele from the Western Australian Herbarium, with funding from the Pilbara Corridors Project through the Australian Government's National Landcare Programme and an ARC Linkage Project led by the University of WA, Kings Park Science, Rio Tinto Iron Ore, Chevron, and the Department of Parks and Wildlife.
+The app is co-authored by Drs Matt Barrett from Kings Park Science, PhD graduate Ben Anderson from The University of Western Australia, and Kevin Thiele from the Western Australian Herbarium, with funding from the Pilbara Corridors Project through the Australian Government's National Landcare Programme and an ARC Linkage Project led by the University of WA, Kings Park Science, Rio Tinto Iron Ore, Chevron, and the Department of Biodiversity, Conservation and Attractions.

 Spikey is available free of charge for Android and iOS devices.